qi603/python-data-analysis/README.md

 - Day 2: Python for biological questions with `Biopython` (chapters 04-08).

 ## Prerequisites
-Basic knowledge of Python.
+- Basic knowledge of Python.
 We encourage you to follow our extensive [Gentle hands-on introduction to Python programming](https://github.com/vibbits/python-data-analysis/) workshop if you have no experience at all.
+- For the second day it helps if you have some understanding of very basic molecular biological processes (transcription, translations) and how a fasta-file, fastq-file, etc. looks like.

 ## Installation instructions
 This materials are created in Jupyter Notebooks or JupyterLab, please follow the instructions below to install Jupyter & get started.